grahamcarman/docs/astro/user-permissions.md

 If a user has permissions to a Workspace both as an individual and as a member of a Team, then Astronomer recognizes the more privileged role.

-For example, if a user belongs to a Workspace as a **Workspace Member**, but also belongs to a Team in the Workspace with **Workspace Admin** privileges, then the user has **Workspace Admin** privileges in the Workspace.
+For example, if a user belongs to a Workspace as a **Workspace Member**, but also belongs to a Team in the Workspace with **Workspace Owner** privileges, then the user has **Workspace Owner** privileges in the Workspace.